+After the initial invitation period, if any funds remain unallocated then other projects on the PPL will be invited in rank order.
 Applicants may submit a PIF at any time for a project to be considered for inclusion on the amended PPL.
-Eligible projects will be rated and ranked and added to the project lists.
+The new projects will be considered after those on the original PPL list have been invited.
 Amendments to the project lists will undergo a 14-day public review period that will be advertised on the agency website.
 Projects requesting Urgent Need funding may undergo a 7-day public review period if the TWDB determines it is necessary to protect public health and safety.
-Once the project has been added to the amended PPL, the TWDB will send out an invitation to apply on a first-come, first-served basis provided funding is available.